 FINRA has been actively monitoring financial technology-related (FinTech) developments in the securities industry.
 A growing number of FinTech firms have been embracing new technologies, pioneering innovative products and developing client-oriented financial services business models.
 Many traditional financial service providers are also rethinking their business models, incorporating these technologies and services.

 As result of these initiatives, FinTech is transforming various broker-dealers business lines including investment banking, wealth management, trading and research.
 Broker-dealers are also exploring and leveraging new technologies such as cloud storage, machine learning, and blockchain to enhance their overall operational infrastructure and compliance functions.
 All of these FinTech-related changes are contributing to an evolving landscape for broker-dealers’ operations.

-Over the past few years, FINRA has engaged in an active dialog with the industry, to assess the impact of various emerging FinTech-related business models and tools on broker-dealer operations as well as on investors.
+Over the past few years, FINRA has engaged in an active dialogue with the industry, to assess the impact of various emerging FinTech-related business models and tools on broker-dealer operations as well as on investors.
 Based on its findings, FINRA develops appropriate responses, including publishing public reports and Investor Alerts.